-- CAP-1002: CAP-1002, Capricor's lead product candidate, consists of allogeneic cardiosphere-derived cells, or CDCs.
-CAP-1002 is currently being tested in three ongoing clinical trials: the ALLSTAR Phase II clinical trial for patients who have suffered a recent myocardial infarction (heart attack), the DYNAMIC clinical trial for patients who have advanced heart failure and the HOPE-Duchenne Phase I/II clinical trial for patients who have Duchenne muscular dystrophy-related cardiomyopathy.
-In each case, CAP-1002 will be evaluated to determine if the cells can lead to a reduction in scar and potentially achieve further clinical benefits for these patients. - Cenderitide (CD-NP): Cenderitide belongs to a class of drugs called natriuretic peptides.
-Cenderitide is being designed as an outpatient therapy to be delivered continuously using a validated subcutaneous infusion pump for up to 90 days (the "post-acute" period) following an acute heart failure hospital admission, as well as for other potential indications.
-We completed enrollment of a Phase II clinical study for Cenderitide in 2015 and have initiated a second small Phase II study to further assess the safety and efficacy of this product.
-Cenderitide's treatment goal and target indication is to provide a novel and effective therapeutic option for the outpatient treatment of heart failure, as well as other potential indications. - Exosomes: Exosomes are nano-sized, membrane-enclosed vesicles, or "bubbles," that are filled with select molecules, including proteins and microRNAs, which, when released, send messages to neighboring cells to regulate cellular functions.
-Exosomes act as a transport vehicle out of the cell for microRNA, other fragments of genetic material and proteins that act as messengers between cells, ultimately providing regulatory function for many cell processes, including inflammation, angiogenesis, programmed cell death (apoptosis) and scarring.
-Pre-clinical research has shown that exogenous exosomes can be used as therapeutic agents aimed to direct or, in some cases, re-direct cellular activities.
-Capricor is currently in pre-clinical testing to explore the possible future therapeutic benefits that exosomes may possess. - CAP-1001: CAP-1001 consists of autologous CDCs.
-This product was used in the Phase I CADUCEUS clinical trial that was sponsored and conducted by Cedars-Sinai Medical Center in collaboration with The Johns Hopkins University.
-The data from CADUCEUS, using autologous CDCs, suggests that the cells are effective in reducing scar within several months of a heart attack.
-At present there is no plan for another clinical trial for CAP-1001. - CU-NP: CU-NP is a pre-clinical rationally-designed natriuretic peptide that consists of amino acid chains identical to those produced by the human body, specifically the ring structure of C-type natriuretic peptide, or CNP, and the N- and C-termini of Urodilatin, or URO.
-We are currently evaluating whether we will proceed with clinical development of this product. - CSps: CSps are multicellular clusters called cardiospheres, a 3D micro-tissue from which CDCs are derived, and have shown significant healing effects in pre-clinical models of heart failure.
-While Capricor considers the CSps an important product, at present there is no plan for a clinical trial for CSps.
+- Cenderitide (CD-NP): Cenderitide belongs to a class of drugs called natriuretic peptides.
+Cenderitide is being developed as an outpatient therapy to be delivered continuously using a validated subcutaneous infusion pump for up to 90 days (the "post-acute" period) following an acute heart failure hospital admission, as well as for other potential indications.
+In 2015, we completed a Phase II study in 14 patients with stable, chronic heart failure.
+This openlabel trial assessed the safety, tolerability, pharmacokinetic profiles and pharmacodynamic response to increasing dose levels of Cenderitide administered in a stepwise fashion.
+Capricor has recently completed an additional study to further assess the safety, tolerability, pharmacokinetic profiles and pharmacodynamic response to increasing dose levels of Cenderitide in patients with stable heart failure with moderate renal impairment.
+Capricor will determine the future strategy for the development of Cenderitide, which may include exploring potential out-licensing arrangements.
+Cenderitide has been granted Fast-Track designation by the FDA in the post-acute period. - Exosomes (CAP-2003): Exosomes are nano-sized, membrane-enclosed vesicles, or "bubbles", that are filled with select molecules, including proteins, RNAs and microRNAs, which, when released, send messages to neighboring cells to regulate cellular functions.
+Exosomes act as transport vehicles out of cells for microRNA, other fragments of genetic material and proteins that act as messengers between cells, ultimately providing regulatory function for many cell processes, including inflammation, angiogenesis, programmed cell death (apoptosis) and scarring.
+Pre-clinical research has shown that exogenous exosomes can be used as therapeutic agents aimed to direct or, in some cases, re-direct cellular activity.
+Their size, ease of crossing cell membranes, and ability to communicate in native cellular language make them a class of exciting and novel therapeutic agents.
+We are currently conducting pre-clinical studies to explore the possible therapeutic benefits that exosomes may possess, with a focus on ophthalmologic, dermatologic and oncologic disease.
+We expect to submit an Investigational New Drug application for CAP-2003 in the first half of 2017 and to initiate clinical development in ocular graft-versus-host disease in 2017. - CAP-1001: CAP-1001 consists of autologous CDCs.
+This product was evaluated in the randomized, double-blind, placebo-controlled Phase I CADUCEUS clinical trial in patients who had recently experienced an MI.
+The study was sponsored and conducted by Cedars-Sinai Medical Center in collaboration with The Johns Hopkins University.
+The data from CADUCEUS, using autologous CDCs, suggest that CDCs are effective in reducing scar size within several months of a heart attack.
+At present there is no plan for another clinical trial for CAP-1001.

+- CU-NP: CU-NP is a pre-clinical rationally-designed natriuretic peptide that consists of amino acid chains identical to those produced by the human body, specifically the ring structure of C-type natriuretic peptide, or CNP, and the N- and C-termini of Urodilatin.
+We are currently evaluating whether we will proceed with clinical development of this product. - · CSps: CSps are multicellular clusters called cardiospheres, a 3D micro-tissue from which CDCs are derived, and have shown significant healing effects in pre-clinical models of heart failure.
+While Capricor considers the CSps an important asset, at present there is no plan to develop CSps as therapeutic agents.